Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Prediction error with random covariates: A single dataset

 \subsection{Versions of Mallows $C_p$ for random covariates}

-Given a dataset $D=\{({\bf X}_i, Y_i)\}$ of size $N$, we first estimate the prediction error \eqref{eq:kprederr} incurred if prediction is to be based on $n$ observations.
+Given a dataset $D_1=\{({\bf X}_i, Y_i)\}$ of size $N$ (which constitutes the training set when ${\cal J}=1$), we first estimate the prediction error \eqref{eq:kprederr} incurred if prediction is to be based on $n$ observations.
 We shall consider two types of asymptotics: one when $n$ is considered to be large, and the other when $n$ is fixed, and $N$ is large.
-Asymptotics in ${\cal J}$ will be considered later.
+For now ${\cal J}=1$; asymptotics in ${\cal J}$ will be considered later.